-Where the Vanoise National Park is located?
+Where is the Vanoise National Park?

 The Vanoise National Park is situated in the Savoie département, part of the Auvergne-Rhône-Alpes region.

 It is surrounded by two valleys: the Tarentaise to the North and the Maurienne to the South.